mirelalexy/time-off/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Time Off is a leave request application that allows employees to submit leave requests and managers to submit leave requests and managers to approve or reject them efficiently.
-It includes features such as a dashboard, calendar view for upcoming holidays and birthdays, and email notifications to keep everyone updated.
+It includes features such as a dashboard, views for upcoming holidays and birthdays, and email notifications to keep everyone updated.

 ### Built With